Generic versus brand name drugs

 I've been using name brand birth control pills for eight years and now my insurance company will only cover generic birth control pills.
 Do you know anything about the pros and cons of using generic pills as opposed to name brand pills?
-Are they as effective?Thanks,
+Are they as effective?

-The differences between a brand-name drug and its generic counterpart (for all drugs, not just birth control pills) are in the coloring, shape, and name, which are protected for the original company even beyond the twenty years of the original patent.
-There may be some differences among the inactive ingredients (i.e. the 'vehicle' for the drug) from one brand to another, but those do not have any effect on the desired benefits of the medication.
-However, if a person has a negative reaction to a drug (brand name or generic), it may be worth talking with a health care provider and investigating a possible intolerance or allergy to one of the inactive ingredients, in addition to other possibilities.
+So, what's the big difference?
+Brand name drugs and the generics may differ in the coloring, shape, and name.
+These features are protected by the company that created the original product.
+Brand name drugs are usually protected under a 20-year patent, and after those 20 years are up, other companies are free to copy the drug and create generic versions.
+While the generic versions must have consistent bioequivalency and bioavailability, there may be some differences among the inactive ingredients, but those generally don’t have any effect on the desired benefits of the medication.
+However, if a person has a negative reaction to a drug (brand name or generic), talking with a health care provider is advised to further investigate a possible intolerance or allergy to one of the inactive ingredients.